-Lately I’ve been reflecting on how little time I seem to have to make art, which is one of my greatest joys.
-I saw a Sumi-e ink painting workshop advertised recently at the San Francisco Zen Center and decided I needed to check it out in order to keep motivated with my creative endeavors.
-I normally do vipassana style meditation myself, but the Zen Center always has such interesting events going on and I really feel at home there.
+Lately I’ve been reflecting on how little time I spend making art; one of my greatest joys.
+I saw a Sumi-e ink painting workshop advertised recently at the San Francisco Zen Center and decided I needed to check it out, to keep motivated with my creative endeavors.
+I normally do vipassana style meditation myself, but the Zen Center is always producing interesting events going on and I feel at home there.

 At first, our instructor, Michael Hoffman, showed us how to grind our ink using the traditional ink block and suzuri stone.

 Next we were led through an instructional session for how to paint Bodhidharma, who is claimed to be the father of Zen Buddhism.
 He looks a little grumpy here, but I’ve always seen him pictured that way.
 This practice painting included a lot of different brushstrokes and I discovered that eyebrows and facial fair are really fun to paint.

 Evidently Zen Buddhists really like tea, so that was an added bonus from taking the class, tea, as well as sandwiches and cookies from the vegetarian restaurant, Greens.
 One story regarding the origin of tea claims that it sprang from Bodhidharma’s eyelids.
 Shown below: selections from Celestial Seasonings and Yogi Tea.